jentery/mdia200v5/index.md

 I've a 24-hour grace period (no questions asked, no email required, and no penalties) for every worksheet in this course.
 A late penalty of five points per business day will apply after 24 hours.
 Weekends and holidays do not count as business days.

-I will not accept worksheets more than two weeks after they are due and cannot accept the portfolio after Wednesday, December 17th at 10am.
+I will not accept worksheets more than two weeks after they are due and cannot accept the portfolio after  Tuesday, December 16th at 10am.

 Please email me if you need an extension for any assignment, and we can discuss possibilities on a case-by-case basis.